 Bonus: How to kill a nervous habit

 Nervous habits are routines like nail-biting, leg-shaking, and hair-scratching.
-Research suggests that these habits can be extinguished quickly, possibly in a day, with reverse-tracing the habit repeatedly.
+Research suggests that these habits can be extinguished quickly, possibly in a day, by reverse-tracing the habit repeatedly.
 By reversing the physical motion of the habit, 12 therapy clients reported in the study lost their habit.
-Giving the clients social approval for attempting to stop the habit helped reduce the habit’s strength.
+Giving clients social approval for attempting to stop the habit helped reduce the habit’s strength.
 The reverse-tracing involved mindful awareness of their habit routines and how they reverse them.